CNAG-Biomedical-Informatics/pheno-ranker/docs/patient.md

 ???+ Abstract "Obtaining additional information on the alignments"

-     You can create several files related to the reference --- target alignment by adding `--align`.
-By default it will create files (`alignment*`) in the current directory but you can specify a `</path/basename>`.
+     You can create several files related to the reference-target alignment by adding `--align`.
+By default, this creates `alignment*` files in the current directory, but you can specify a `</path/basename>`.
 Example:

      ```bash
      pheno-ranker -r individuals.json individuals.json -t patient.json --align